Pallivet London vet

 1. Sedation

 The sedative injection is given under the skin by the neck or by the lower back.
 Many pets don’t mind this injection, but as with any injection there may be a momentary discomfort.
 Drowsiness typically happens within several minutes.
-Sedation occurs more rapidly in very frail patients, and may take longer or need topping up in young, robust or anxious pets.
+Sedation occurs more rapidly in very frail patients, but may take longer or need topping up in young, robust or anxious pets.

 Dogs are sedated to suit their health status, temperament and if anxious.
 Some dogs need minimal sedation, whilst others require a deeper level of relaxation.
 Our aim is to ensure your pet is peacefully relaxed prior to euthanasia.